TwelveYC/network-vi/README.md

 pymysql
 and so on
 ## How to use it
-Because Django server has some requirement on local mysql database,yo you just use
+Because Django server has some requirement on local mysql database,you should follow those steps:
+1. delete migration files in /apps/anaylsis/migrations and /apps/gengrate/migrations/
+2. creat a mysql database which You can name anything you want.
+3. change settings file DATABASES option, especially NAME and password.
+I use shengming as my local mysql db password, it's my personal habit.
+4. execute following commands to creat migration file.
+### *python manage.py makemigrations* and *python manage.py migrate*
+5.then use following command to run local server, then you can enter http://localhost/analysis/
 ### python manage.py runserver
-to runn the local server, then you can enter http://localhost/analysis/
+## second development
+if you want to develop this project, remeber cd /front folder and execute
+### npm install